rwenzelo/ngshop/README.md

 - add a feature for users to have a Favorites list
 - add a feature to notify users if a dog on their list has been liked.
-- if a user has a dog on favorites list and they click the heart again, it should remove the dog from favorites
-- no duplicate favorites